What Makes a World-Class Motion Capture Stage?

 Stunt Infrastructure

 This is another area where the difference between a stage that has stunt capability and a stage that was built for stunt work is significant.
 The former has anchor points on the ceiling.
 The latter has a ceiling engineered to support the loads that production stunt work actually generates, with rigging layouts designed in collaboration with stunt coordinators, and crew who have run this type of work before.
+Where stunt work is less common, some stages will bring in temporary stunt rigging equipment, which allows stages greater flexibility to meet a broader set of client needs.

 What Operational Experience Actually Means